Employment Opportunities

 • Develop partnerships with local businesses, governmental agencies, educational institutions, and other community-based organizations to further the goals of employment opportunities.

-Oakland Workers Collective Program Activities
+Oakland Workers Collective Program Activities:

-• Assist development of new OWC members and conduct new member orientations
+• Assist development of new OWC members and conduct new member orientations.

-Administrative Responsibilities
+Administrative Responsibilities:

 • Maintain weekly records of job placements and issues on database.